 - submission of the application by the proponent; and

 - evaluation by the EAO within 30 days to determine whether the application provides information on all matters required by the application information requirements (including proposed commitments by the proponent to address any potential adverse effects).

 Other than the 30-day evaluation period, neither the Act nor the regulations impose time limits on the EAO during the pre-application phase.

 Once it has been determined a project must complete the environmental assessment process, an order under section 10 of the Environmental Assessment Act is sent to the projects proponent.
 The section 10 order states that the project is reviewable and may not proceed without an environmental assessment.

-As soon as the order accepting the project into the process is issued, government agencies, First Nations and local governments are notified, and the order and project description are posted and made available in the electronic project information centre (ePIC).
+As soon as the order accepting the project into the process is issued, government agencies, First Nations and local governments are notified, and the order and project description are posted and made available in the EAO Project Information & Collaboration (EPIC) Application.

 The project lead will also begin to form a working group.
 The working group is comprised of representatives of CEAA, government agencies, First Nations and local governments.
 When appropriate, officials from neighbouring jurisdictions will also be invited to participate.
 The working group advises EAO about issues related to the assessment of the proposed project and plays a key role later in the process by helping to assess the adequacy of any proposed mitigation measures.

 For most proposed projects, the EAO project lead will establish the scope, procedures, and methods of the environmental assessment by issuing a procedural order under section 11 of the Act.
 The section 11 order forms the direction to the proponent on the scope of the project, what parts of their proposed project will be assessed, what effects will be considered in the assessment and what actions and activities the proponent is responsible for in the assessment.
 It also sets out required consultation activities and time frames.